 |Parkside Ward - Persons aged 15+ (Usual residence)||2011|

 |$2000 or more||542||11.0||11.4||29011|

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in profile.id by .id, the population experts.

-Analysis of individual income levels in Parkside Ward in 2011 compared to the City of Unley shows that there was a similar proportion of people earning a high income (those earning $1,500 per week or more) and a higher proportion of low income people (those earning less than $400 per week).
+Analysis of individual income levels in Parkside Ward in 2011 compared to City of Unley shows that there was a similar proportion of people earning a high income (those earning $1,500 per week or more) as well as a similar proportion of low income people (those earning less than $400 per week).

-The major differences between Parkside Ward's individual incomes and the City of Unley's individual incomes were:
+The major differences between Parkside Ward's individual incomes and City of Unley's individual incomes were: